 - Patients typically choose either snap-on adapters that retain the dentures or milled bars that add stability and strength to the denture.

 If you have missing or damaged teeth or dentures that don’t feel comfortable in your mouth, schedule a consultation for dental implants.
-Contact our offices in Peoria, Galesburg, and Macomb today.
+Contact our offices in Peoria and Galesburg today.